FarelRA/linux-tkg-repo/README.md

 # Custom Frogging-Family's Kernel Builds

 This repository provides mirrors and downloads for the Frogging-Family's Kernel, we compiled the Kernel from the official Frogging-Family's github repository, with minor modifications to the build files.
-You can add it as a repo (mirror) on your linux machine, and simply install the built packages, no need to build them yourself.
+You can add this as a repo (mirror) on your linux machine, and simply install the built packages, no need to build them yourself.

 ## Features